 - Nonspecific symptoms are common - eg, lethargy, nausea and vomiting, abdominal pain and diarrhoea.

-- Also enquire about symptoms relating to a possible focus of infection - eg, cough, recent travel.
+- Also enquire about symptoms relating to a possible focus of infection - eg, cough, urinary symptoms, recent travel.

 - FBC - anaemia, neutrophilia or neutropenia, thrombocytopenia may be present (pancytopenia may indicate bone marrow involvement).
 In viral infections lymphocytosis predominates.